Molinero-Group/underlying-distribution/README.md

    * [License](#license)
 <!--te-->

+# Purpose of the codes

+Drop-freezing experiments are key for the determination of the ice nucleation activity of biotic and abiotic ice nucleators (INs).
+The results of these experiments are reported as the fraction of frozen droplets $f_{ice} (T)$ as a function of decreasing temperature, and the corresponding cumulative freezing spectra $N_m (T)$ computed using Vali’s methodology.
+The differential freezing spectrum $n_m (T)$ is in principle a direct measure of the underlying distribution of heterogeneous ice nucleation temperatures $P_u (T)$ in the sample.
+However, $N_m (T)$ can be noisy, resulting in a differential form $n_m (T)$ that is challenging to interpret.
+Furthermore, there is no rigorous statistical analysis of how many droplets and dilutions are needed to obtain a well-converged $n_m (T)$ that represents the underlying distribution $P_u (T)$.
+Here, we present the “Heterogeneous Underlying-based” (HUB) method and associated Python codes that model (HUB-forward code) and interpret (HUB-backward code) the results of drop-freezing experiments.

+HUB-forward predicts $f_{ice} (T)$ and $N_m (T)$ from a proposed distribution of IN temperatures.

+HUB-backward uses a non-linear optimization method to find the differential freezing spectrum $n_m (T)$ that best represents the experimental target cumulative freezing spectrum $N_m (T)$ or fraction of frozen droplets $f_{ice} (T)$ in the experiments.

 # How to cite

 This code is the active version of the code archived here and documented in de Almeida Ribeiro, Meister & Molinero, "Optimization of the underlying distribution of heterogeneous ice nucleation temperatures from drop-freezing experiments", (submitted).